Skip to main content

 Configuration Directory

-By default, the CLI looks for configuration files in:
+By default, the CLI looks for its config root in:

 • ~/schedule_management/config/ (macOS/Linux)

-You can override this by setting the REMINDER_CONFIG_DIR environment variable or using the --config-dir option.
+You can override this by setting the REMINDER_CONFIG_DIR environment variable.

 Error Handling